ckhordiasma/xoid/_posts/2019-04-14-android-studio-with-openCV.md

 date: 2019-04-14
 ---

 OpenCV (open computer vision) is a c++ project devoted to computer vision applications.
 For this weekend project, I was specifically looking into how it could be used in an Android application.
-To start off, I read through the OpenCV android tutorials located [here](https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/android_dev_intro.html) and [here] (https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/O4A_SDK.html).
+To start off, I read through the OpenCV android tutorials located [here](https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/android_dev_intro.html) and [here](https://docs.opencv.org/2.4/doc/tutorials/introduction/android_binary_package/O4A_SDK.html).
 Unfortunately, these tutorials referenced an older version of Android Studio... (nowadays, there's a fancy new Android studio that even has a dark mode!)... so I had to try my best to translate outdated instructions towards the new stuff.

 The first things I did were to download the most up-to-date version of Android Studio from google and to download the OpenCV Android SDK.
 Per the tutorials, I got the most up-to-date Android SDK, OpenCV 3.4.3, located on sourceforge (this turned out to be a big mistake).